A. J. Mundella: Backbencher

 Mundella's main concerns on joining the House were trade union reform and the need for free, compulsory schooling and for technical training.
 Trade unionism had no greater friend than Mundella.
 He was a believer in the right of working men and women to combine to protect their interests, and much of his energy in Parliament was devoted to securing the same rights for them as were enjoyed by their employers.
-In 1869 Mundella began to plan a Private Members' Bill to legalise the unions and give them financial security.
-Though the Bill did not proceed, his efforts did secure a temporary Government Bill which gave protection to trade union funds and two years later led to the Trade Union Act 1871 which legalised trade unions and protected their funds by legal registration.
+In 1869 Mundella began to plan a private member's bill to legalise the unions and give them financial security.
+Though the bill did not proceed, his efforts did secure a temporary government bill which gave protection to trade union funds and two years later led to the Trade Union Act 1871 which legalised trade unions and protected their funds by legal registration.

 Mundella’s first moves in the House regarding education were strongly to support the passing of the Elementary Education Act 1870.
-His speech on the second reading of the Bill did much to enhance his parliamentary reputation.
-Though the Act established local education authorities and authorised public money for school improvements, it did not meet with Mundella’s complete approval as it introduced neither free nor compulsory schooling (except in a tentative, experimental way through the by-laws which school boards were empowered to make), but he was anxious to take what Parliament was willing to give rather than reject it because it was not good enough.
+His speech on the second reading of the bill did much to enhance his parliamentary reputation.
+Though the Act established local education authorities and authorised public money for school improvements, it did not meet with Mundella’s complete approval as it introduced neither free nor compulsory schooling (except in a tentative, experimental way through the by-laws which school boards were empowered to make), but he was anxious to take what parliament was willing to give rather than reject it because it was not good enough.